aekeus/verdb/README.md

 script. (although these filename may be changed)

 The list, and order of the changes, must be maintained in a control file.
-This file is simply an order list of sub-directories.
-The pointer will point to a single sub-directory name contained in this file.
+This file is an ordered list of sub-directories.
+The pointer will reference a single sub-directory name contained in this file.

 verdb maintains a pointer to the last batch (directory) of ddl scripts that